 All Berks County School entities undertake screening activities before referring students for a multidisciplinary team evaluation.
 Screening activities could involve an instructional support team, commonly referred to as the "IST," or an alternative screening process.
-Regardless of the particular screening method employed, the screening process must include (1) periodic vision and hearing assessments by the school nurse as mandated by the School Code and (2) screening at reasonable intervals to determine whether all students are performing based on grade-appropriate standards in core academic subjects.
-If screening activities produce little or no improvement after a reasonable period of intervention or remediation, the child will then be referred for a multidisciplinary team evaluation.

-For information about the dates of various screening activities in your child's school or to request screening activities for a particular child, contact the local public school directly.
+Regardless of the articular screening method employed, the screening process must include (1) periodic vision and hearing assessments by the school nu mandated by the School Code and (2) screening at reasonable inter determine whether all students are performing based on grade-appropriate standards in core academic subjects information about the dates of various screening activities in your child's school or to request screening activities for a particular child, contact the local public school directly.
 Telephone numbers and addresses for these schools can be found in the blue pages section of the telephone book under the heading "Schools."
-Parents of preschool age children, age three through five, may obtain information about screening activities, or may request a screening of their children, by calling or writing the Berks County Intermediate Unit, Early Intervention Services, River's Chase Business Center, 1111 Commons Boulevard, Reading, Pennsylvania 19612.
+Parents of preschool age children, age three through five, may obtain information about screening activities, or may request a screening of their children by calling or writing the Berks County Intermediate Unit, Early Intervention Services 1111 Commons Blvd.
+PO Box 16050, Reading Pennsylvania, 19612-6050.
 The telephone number for the Early Intervention Program is (610) 987-8543.